Trade smarter, not harder, and get a 50% bonus on your first deposit with promo code QS50.

 Depending on your trading skills, you can adjust the features on charts to suit your needs.

-Charts on Quotex provide you with a range of timeframes to choose from, catering to both short-term and long-term trading preferences.
-These timeframes include intraday options like minutes and hours, as well as longer-term choices such as daily, weekly, and monthly intervals.
+Charts on Quotex provide you with a range of time frames to choose from, catering to both short-term and long-term trading preferences.
+These time frames include intraday options, like minutes and hours, as well as longer-term choices such as daily, weekly, and monthly intervals.

 The display of real-time data on the chart can be effortlessly enabled or disabled, allowing users to conveniently observe the latest price updates.